ob-purindag-sportsbet/openbet-automation-test-instance/docs/sample-app-deployment.md

 1. Make a copy of the sample playbooks available in the `playbooks` directory.
 2. Edit `<your-playbook>.yml` file and update `subnet`, `vpc_id`, `keypair`
- and `keypair_path` properties after referring to your AWS account.
+ and `ssh_key` properties after referring to your AWS account.
 1. Make sure you have a `[default]` AWS profile setup with access keys under your `~/.aws/credentials`.
 1. Deploy using `./provisioner launch <your-playbook>.yml`